hackclub/asia-blog/public/content/articles/learningprogramminglanguage/README.md

 ![confusion image](https://cloud-lhc526sx5.vercel.app/0image.png)

-The resources that you use will decide how quickly you will be able to progress with the programming language/framework you want to learn.
-Make sure the resources are not too many as it might create confusion in your mind, a lot of people present abstractions via different means.

 ## Google some good resources!

 Open your browser and ask for some help from your best buddy Google to tell you some good resources!
 Check out platforms like [Reddit](https://www.reddit.com/) and [Quora](https://www.quora.com/) to see what resources people are using to learn the programming language/framework you want to learn.

 <img src="https://cloud-5w4jbdgyk.vercel.app/0image.png" alt="resources image" width="300px" />

 Researching on the web for resources might sound time-consuming but it will help you in the long run.
-If you find resources whom a lot of people consider as good then the chances that you too will find it easy to understand are high.
+If you find resources whom a lot of people consider as good then the chances are that you too will find it easy to understand are high.
 So spend some good enough time researching the web!

 The resources that you use will decide how quickly you will be able to progress with the programming language/framework that you want to learn.
 Make sure the resources are not too many as it might create confusion in your mind because a lot of people present abstractions via different means.